Sawangg/kronos/README.md

 ## TODO

 - Support for derivatives (Futures, Options, Warrants, ...)
-- Configurable slippage for a more realistic result
 - Supports multiple instruments in one simulation for complex strategies
 - Visualize your strategy how you wish using websockets
-- Support multiple programming languages to create your strategy
+- Support Lua to create your strategy
 - Support L2 data for a better overview of the order book
 - Support other data types like FIX